14 Handy Travel-Sized Products for Working Out While Traveling

 You can do a wide variety of exercises and level up your resistance as you build your strength.
 This can all be done from a hotel room, hostel backyard, Airbnb living room or train station waiting platform.
 You can choose your own adventure with these!

-We learned about this lightweight resistance band from Nike, which is durable, packable and easy to take out of your backpack anywhere along your route.
+We learned about lightweight resistance bands, which are durable, packable and easy to take out of your backpack anywhere along your route.
 It’s also an affordable purchase.

 Our friends Alex and Ryan from their blog Duo Life have created a guide for how to workout with resistance bands, which we’ve been recommending for years!